osmandapp/docs/content/osmand/plugins/contour-lines.md

 {% default %}

 The maps of the Contour lines plugin are distributed through In-App Purchases, subsciptions, and an Android app purchase.
-For more details on available options per version, visit [Purchases](/osmand/purchases).
+For more details on available purchase options, visit [Purchases](/osmand/purchases).

-With any Contour lines purchases made, the plugin can be enabled, as displayed on the figures below.
+Having purchased Contour lines, the plugin can be enabled, as displayed on the figures below.

 ![Contour lines plugin on iOS](/assets/images/plugins/contour-lines/contour_lines_plugin_ios.png) ![Contour lines plugin on Android](/assets/images/plugins/contour-lines/contour_lines_plugin_android.png)